Spatuloricaria gymnogaster

-Spatuloricaria gymnogaster is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the upper Magdalena River basin in Colombia.
+Spatuloricaria gymnogaster is a species of is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the upper Magdalena River basin in Colombia.

 FishBase records a maximum standard length of 370 cm for the species, but this is unlikely and can be assumed to be a misprint, with 37.0 cm being the actual upper bound stated in the reference cited.
 Some sources list a standard length of 25 cm for Spatuloricaria gymnogaster, and FishBase provides a maximum weight of 235.3 g.